Live 1966: Release

-Eventually, the Small Faces drummer Kenney Jones got his hands on the recording, much to his satisfaction.
+Eventually, Small Faces' drummer Kenney Jones got his hands on the recording, much to his satisfaction.
 He did this in large part due to secure control over the recordings, stating that "It’s great to launch Nice Records and to be able to take back control of the Small Faces products and recordings", following bootlegging of Small Faces material.
 The tapes were largely remastered and restored by Tosh Flood and Nick Robbins, both of whom have previously worked on material by the group.
-Jones has stated that "I have assembled a first-class team who understand the importance of the Small Faces legacy."
+Jones has stated that "I have assembled a first-class team who understand the importance of the Small Faces' legacy."
 The sound quality on the original Smalls CD was in much worse shape than the Live 1966 recordings will be, this is due to the fact that the author of Smalls wanted to leave it "as authentic as possible".

 Live 1966 was initially released as a digital download release on 4 June 2021, while physical copies weren't released until almost three months later, when the CD version of the album was issued on 3 September.
 A Double LP will be released on 5 November 2021.
 This release is set to be pressed on coloured vinyl along with Kenney Jones interviews in the liner notes.
 With the CD release, Nice Records started distributing physical albums for the first time, with Jones stating "We want to do this properly.
 There is still previously unreleased material locked away in archives because record companies can’t - or won’t - release it, as well as material that labels lost or never got from the artist in the first place.".
 Live 1966 will become the first in a series of rare or previously unreleased recordings issue on Nice Records, as unreleased and newly recorded Faces songs will be released soon.

 Reception

-Kenney Jones has implied on multiple occasions that he enjoyed playing with the Small Faces during this time, which he thinks this album captures well: "We were a great live act then and even though we started to have hits, our live act was never the same again.
-This gig is really what the Small Faces were all about" In a review for Making Time, the reviewer praises the sound quality, stating that it gives a very clear sound which helps bring out the clarity and quality of these live recordings, calling the Small Faces "insightful" and saying that the sound quality immerses the listener into a "small club with everyone drenched in sweat" They call it a gem and an "amazing find" and finds the live versions of "E Too D" and "Come On Children" better than the studio versions released on the Small Faces debut album in 1966.
-The review ends by praising the Small Faces, placing them over any live recordings the Beatles possibly could do.
+Kenney Jones has implied on multiple occasions that he enjoyed playing with Small Faces during this time, which he thinks this album captures well: "We were a great live act then and even though we started to have hits, our live act was never the same again.
+This gig is really what the Small Faces were all about" In a review for Making Time, the reviewer praises the sound quality, stating that it gives a very clear sound which helps bring out the clarity and quality of these live recordings, calling Small Faces "insightful" and saying that the sound quality immerses the listener into a "small club with everyone drenched in sweat" They call it a gem and an "amazing find" and finds the live versions of "E Too D" and "Come On Children" better than the studio versions released on the Small Faces debut album in 1966.
+The review ends by praising Small Faces, placing them over any live recordings the Beatles possibly could do.